Electronic Digital Instrument Audition Guidelines

-The electronic digital instrument (EDI) program is designed for musicians who perform digital instruments live in real time.
-Currently, this program is not able to service music producers who make music in the studio and who do not perform.
+The electronic digital instrument (EDI) program is designed for musicians who perform on digital instruments live in real time.
+Currently, this program is unable to accommodate music producers who make music in the studio, but do not perform.

 As an EDI principal at Berklee, you must take the required core music classes in music theory, ear training, and harmony.
 Therefore, you must have some foundational training in playing a musical instrument and in music theory to be successful in our intensive core music curriculum.

 We take a holistic approach in our evaluation process where each component of the audition helps the audition team assess your overall abilities as a musician.
 We are also interested in seeing how you function in an ensemble setting.
-While each component is important, we recognize it is common for applicants to have imbalances in their musical abilities.
+While each component is important, we recognize that it's common for applicants to have imbalances in their musical abilities.

 The EDI is a system based on three components:

 User-configured software (Note that EDI instruction is done using Ableton Live software, and students are required to own the current version of Ableton Live Suite once they are accepted.)

 Any combination of the following controller capabilities:

 - Grid control (e.g., Ableton Push 2, Novation Launchpad)

 - Keyboard control (e.g., Novation Launchkey, Arturia KeyStep Pro)